datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 In some cases the question that you want to answer will be a question driven by your curiousity.
 For example, you may be interested in a question about your fitness.
 You could collect data using a Fitbit and the MyFitnessPal app.
 Or you may have a question about what kind of songs you like best and collect data from your Spotify profile.
 You might also be interested in where the potholes are most common in your city.
 You could collect information from your city's open data website.

 Another really common situation is that _someone else_ is coming up with the question.
 When you are working as a data scientist this might be the marketing team, and executive, or an engineer who has a question that they would like to answer with the data.
+They might bring you the question, the data or both.
 Part of your job as a data scientist is to translate general questions into data science questions.

 The first step in translating a general question into a data science question is to make it as concrete as possible.
 For example here are some generic questions you might be interested in: